learn-co-curriculum/phase-1-object-ball/README.md

 - The `teamName` key points to a string of the team name.
 - The `colors` key points to an array of strings that are that team's colors.
-- The `players` key points to an object of players whose names (as strings) are the keys to a object containing their stats.
+- The `players` key points to an object of players whose names (as strings) are the keys to an object containing their stats.
 The values for each player's names and their stats can be found in the table below.
 The stats keys should be formatted like this:
   - `"number"`